-Through Pae Tawhiti Rangitīkei Beyond Council wants to start meaningful conversations with iwi/hapū about:
+Through Pae Tawhiti Rangīkei Beyond Council wants to start meaningful conversations with iwi/hapū about:

-- Aspirations/plans for papakāinga some hapū have expressed an interest in developing papakāinga on ancestral lands - How best to protect areas of cultural importance, with options such as mapping sites where appropriate so developers or landowners are alerted to their legal obligations including liaison with iwi/hapū into the future - Commercial aspirations could be supported by future-thinking land use planning - Land use related social and health aspirations.
+- Aspirations/plans for papakāinga some hapū have expressed an interest in developing papakāinga on ancestral lands - Use the map below to explore sites that have already been identified in the District Plan by using the papakāinga overlay.
+Through Pae Tawhiti Rangīkei Beyond we want to identify other areas for papakāinga development. - How best to protect areas of cultural importance, with options such as mapping sites where appropriate so developers or landowners are alerted to their legal obligations including liaison with iwi/hapū into the future - Commercial aspirations could be supported by future-thinking land use planning - Land use related social and health aspirations.